CBIIT/NCI-DOE-Collab-Pilot2-MuMMI/README.md

-# NCI-DOE-Collab-Pilot2-MuMMI
+# Multiscale Machine-learned Modeling Infrastructure

 ## Description:

 The Pilot 2 team developed the Multiscale Machine-learned Modeling Infrastructure (MuMMI) methodology to study the interaction of active KRAS with the plasma membrane (and related phenomena) on very large temporal and spatial scales.
-To achieve this, MuMMI connects a macro model of the system to a micro model using machine-learning-based “dynamic importance sampling” implementing the workflow on world-class supercomputing resources.
-The Pilot 2 team applied MuMMI to a different biological system consisting of a new lipid bilayer with a new type of protein embedded.
+To achieve this, MuMMI connects a macro model of the system to a micro model using “dynamic importance sampling”, based on machine learning (ML), implementing the workflow on world-class supercomputing resources.
+The Pilot 2 team also applied MuMMI to a different biological system consisting of a new lipid bilayer with a new type of protein embedded.

 MuMMI connects biological models of the membrane-protein system on two different scales: